bakicakici/bakicakici.github.io/content/writing/_index.md

 ---
-title: "Papers"
+title: "Writing"
-description: "Preprints and articles by Professor Dr von Igelfeld."
+description: "Academic writing on identification, surveillance, and the politics of data."
 ---